budak7273/ArmorModules/README.md

 - None of the milestones are appearing in the H.U.B. !
     - The milestones will not appear until you have unlocked at least one of the PowerSuit mod's equipment milestones which unlock the suit item.
 - Module _____ isn't working!
     - This mod can be broken by updates to the main PowerSuit mod, and I often miss things in my testing.
-Please send a message in the `#help-using-mods` channel of the modding Discord mentioning me (Robb#6731) to let me know.
+Please check the [Github issues](https://github.com/budak7273/ArmorModules/issues/) to see if it has already been reported.
+If not, send a message in the `#help-using-mods` channel of the modding Discord mentioning me (Robb#6731) to let me know, or [post an issue on Github](https://github.com/budak7273/ArmorModules/issues/new/choose).
 - Why is the flight hover flight and not like the vanilla jetpack?
     - This is how flight is implemented in the PowerSuit mod.
 I don't have control over this for now.
 Try using some of the air mobility modules to adjust the movement speed to your liking.
 More info on this [here](https://forums.ficsit.app/t/concerning-powersuit-jetpack/906).
 - Why can I craft the Dirty Reactor Module before I have access to nuclear processing and the Hazmat Suit?